MyGitHubSite/RoboND-Project4-Follow-Me/READMe.md

 The decoder block is comprised of three parts:

 1) A bilinear upsampling layer.
-2) A layer to concatenate the upsampled small_ip_layer and the large_ip_layer.
+2) A layer to concatenate the upsampled small input layer and the large input layer.
-3) Some (one or two) additional separable convolution layers to extract some more spatial information from prior layers.
+3) Some (one or more) additional separable convolution layers to extract some more spatial information from prior layers.

 The decoder block calculates the separable convolution layer of the concatenated bilinear upsample of the smaller input layer with the larger input layer.
 This structure mimics the use of skip connections by having the larger decoder block input layer act as the skip connection.
 Skip connections allow the network to retain spatial information from prior layers that were lost in subsequent convolution layers.
 Skip layers use the output of one layer as the input to another layer.
-By using information from multiple image sizes, the model is able to make more precise segmentation decisions
+By using information from multiple image sizes, the model is able to make more precise segmentation decisions.

     def decoder_block(small_ip_layer, large_ip_layer, filters):
         upsample = bilinear_upsample(small_ip_layer)